cmccormick42/Ncaa14MixmatchViewer/README.md

 - Ctrl+V: Pastes copied cells into the row starting at the selected cell (make sure only one cell is selected/blue before pasting)
 - Ctrl+D: Deletes the selected cells (only do this for cells in the same row)
 - Delete/Backspace: Same as above
+- Ctrl+R: Selects all cells in the currently selected row, including any hidden cells
+- Ctrl+O: Opens a new file
+- Ctrl+S: Saves the file

 Any rows that have a blank first column will not be written.
 This program does not do any kind of validation; make sure everything you enter is valid data.
 You can have two or more of this application open at once and copy/paste cells between them.